TheRealAnonymous008/quartz/content/details/mathematics/algebra/ring theory/Integral Domain.md

 	* (*Fraleigh e19.27*) The characteristic of a subdomain of an integral domain $D$ is equal to the characteristic of $D$.
 	* (*Fraleigh e19.28*) $\{n\cdot 1\mid n\in \mathbb{Z}\}\le D$.
 Furthermore, this subdomain is contained in every subdomain of $D$.
 	* (*Fraleigh e19.29*) $\text{char}(D) = 0$ or $\text{char}(D)=p$, where $p$ is prime.

+* Every integral domain is contained in a field called the [[Quotient Field]] of the integral domain

 # Links
 * [[A First Course in Abstract Algebra 7th Edition by Fraleigh|Fraleigh]]